 When it processes the sugars, yeast produces carbon dioxide and ethanol gases which, in turn, is responsible for the rise, or leavening, of the bread.
 Without yeast a loaf of bread would not be a loaf but flat and hard and not as appetizing instead.

 Yeast needs the right environment to create the best possible baked good and so the type of yeast, how it’s “proofed” or activated, the amount of sugars available for it to grow and air temperature are just a few of the variables that can affect how well yeast works.

 There are many kinds of yeast used for different purposes so we are focusing on types of baker’s yeast as that’s what is commonly used for home baking.

-Liquid (or cream) yeast and cake yeast are types of baker’s yeast that are not widely available because of their short shelf life, so I won’t be getting into those.
-Instead, we are focusing on dry yeast which is what you find at the grocery store and the type of yeast I use for all of my yeast recipes on this blog.
+We are focusing on dry yeast, which is what you find at the grocery store and the type of yeast I use for all of my yeast recipes on this blog.

 - Active dry yeast is most commonly used in home baking and is sold in either small packages or little jars at the grocery store.
 The actual yeast is stored in the granules and is reactivated when combined with warm water.

 - Instant yeast is like an amped-up version of active dry yeast and packaged the same way.
 It has a higher concentration of active yeast and doesn’t require activation with water.
 Instead, it can be mixed into the dough without being activated first.
 If you compare it with the dry active yeast, you’ll notice the granules are smaller.
 Instant yeast is sometimes referred to as rapid-rise yeast and is often used for bread that is made in a bread machine.